starkbank/sdk-dotnet/README.md

 ### Pay a BR Code

 Paying a BR Code is also simple.
-After extracting the BR Code encoded in the PIX QR Code, you can do the following:
+After extracting the BR Code encoded in the Pix QR Code, you can do the following:

 ```c#
 using System;